 The good news is that co-channel interference can be easily eliminated by proper WiFi channel planning.
 NetSpot is very good at visualizing the networks to help you make the right decision.
 With NetSpot's visualization you will immediately see the cause of the wireless issues and how to eliminate them.

 You can get the recommendation on which channel to use and the best thing about it — you don't have to be a WiFi professional to choose the optimal channel for your network.
-All you need to do is just open NetSpot app and click Discover.
+All you need to do is just open NetSpot app and click Inspector.
 Click the "Channels 2.4 GHz" header to see where Wi-Fi channels are overlapping.
 Look for the channel (out of 1, 6 and 11) with the least number of networks present on it.

 The “Show average value for inactive networks” option is enabled by default in NetSpot, which means you'll see even currently inactive networks and their average values.
 You can disable this option when you don't need the data for currently inactive networks.
 The active networks are shown in solid lines on the graph.